The Flowolf

-Folarinwale Elemide (born 19 October 1994) known professionally as The Flowolf is a Nigerian rapper, singer and songwriter.
-He rose to prominence in 2020 with the release of the viral song'Mafa Mafa' featuring Davido, Peruzzi and Dremo, which peaked at number 2 on the Nigeria Apple Music chart on the week of April 5, 2020.
-He’s affiliated to Davido Music Worldwide.
+Folarinwale Elemide (born 19 October 1994), known professionally as The Flowolf, is a Nigerian rapper and singer-songwriter.
+He rose to prominence in 2020 with the release of the viral song 'Mafa Mafa' featuring Davido, Peruzzi, and Dremo, that peaked at number two on the Nigeria Apple Music chart on the week of April 5, 2020.
+Elemide is affiliated with Davido Music Worldwide.

 Early life and education

-Folarinwale Elemide was born in Lagos State, Nigeria, where he grew up to pursued his secondary education before moving to the United Kingdom for further studies.he studied Business Administration at the University of Reading.
-His musical career began in his childhood when he joined his church choir.
-While he was in school he and some friends formed a music group and they always performed at their school's prize-giving day and other special occasions.
+Folarinwale Elemide was born in Lagos State, Nigeria, where he grew up to pursued his secondary education before moving to the United Kingdom for further studies.
+He studied Business Administration at the University of Reading, and his musical career began in his childhood when he joined a local church choir.
+While he was in school he and some friends formed a music group and they performed at their school's prize-giving day and on other special occasions.

 Career

-In 2015, his music career became professional when he was signed to Ocho Records.
+He began his professional music career in 2015 when he was signed to Ocho Records.
 In 2017, The Flowolf released his debut single 'Playback' which featured Davido and Dremo.

-In 2019, he released his hit single 'No Shaking' which features Mayorkun and Peruzzi.

-In 2020, he dropped a collaborate single 'Mafa Mafa' where he featured Davido, Peruzzi and Dremo under Davido Music Worldwide.
-The song went viral and many people jumped on the Mafa Mafa Dancing Challenge, it peaked at number 2 on the Nigeria Apple Music chart on the week of April 5, 2020.

-He has released other notable singles, including 'Bobo', 'You Are Cancelled', 'Fifa' and 'Blood Hot'.
+In 2019, he released his hit single 'No Shaking' which featured Mayorkun and Peruzzi.
+In 2020, under Davido Music Worldwide, he dropped a collaborate single 'Mafa Mafa' that featured Davido, Peruzzi, and Dremo.
+The song went viral and as a result of the Mafa Mafa Dancing Challenge, the song peaked at number two on the Nigeria Apple Music chart on the week of April 5, 2020.
+He released other notable singles, including 'Bobo', 'You Are Cancelled', 'Fifa' and 'Blood Hot'.